vickash/vickash.github.io/_posts/2024-08-06-ruby-lgpio-on-orangepi-zero2w.md

 ```

 ## Step 5: Enable I2C and SPI

-By default, GPIO is enabled, but none of the I2C or SPI interfaces are.
-DietPi makes this easy to change with a configuration file.
+By default, all pins are set to GPIO, and the I2C and SPI interfaces are disabled, but dietPi makes this easy to change with a configuration file.
 ```
 sudo nano /boot/dietpiEnv.txt
 ```